anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 This document introduces a mechanism to support future extensions without requiring the YANG module to be revised.
 This includes both a new IETF standard mechanism for extensions modeled after the mechanism present in {{?RFC8520}}, as well as a facility for manufacturer proprietary extensions.

-The lifetimes of Vouchers may vary.
-In some Onboarding protocols, the Vouchers may include a nonce restricting them to a single use,  whereas the Vouchers in other Onboarding protocols may have an indicated lifetime.
-In order to support long lifetimes, this document recommends using short lifetimes with programmatic renewal, see {{renewal-over-revocation}}.
-How short the lifetimes can be depends upon the means of conveyance of the voucher, so the exact times is specified in the onboarding protocol itself.

-Some Onboarding protocols using the Voucher Artifact defined in this document include: {{SZTP}}, {{SECUREJOIN}}, {{RFC8995}} and {{cBRSKI}}.

 # Terminology